aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 </strong></summary><p>
 <br/>

 You will now define an IoT device.
 A device is recognized by AWS IoT through a certificate.
 You will create a certificate and attach it to the device.
-You will also attach a policy to the device that gives the device (;thing) full access to AWS IoT.
+You will also attach a policy to the device that gives the device (thing) full access to AWS IoT.
 Later in this module, you will configure the Node-RED with this certificate which will cause AWS IoT to recognize Node-RED as an AWS IoT device.

-6. Make sure you are still working in the same AWS region in which you are building the AWS CloudFormation stack.
+1. Make sure you are still working in the same AWS region in which you are building the AWS CloudFormation stack.

-7. Select the service **AWS IoT** from the AWS Console.
+2. Select the service **AWS IoT** from the AWS Console.
 If you see a **Get started** button, click that.

-8. From the menu on the left, select **Registry** &gt; **Things** and the click the **Register a thing** button (if there are already things listed, click the **Create** button instead).
+3. From the menu on the left, select **Registry**, **Things** and the click the **Register a thing** button (if there are already things listed, click the **Create** button instead).

-9. Enter the name `device1` and click **Create thing**.
+4. Enter the name `device1` and click **Create thing**.
 You should see a new entry as shown below.

     ![](images/image2.png "image")

-10. On the left select **Security &gt; Certificates**, then click **Create a certificate** and then Click **Create certificate.** You will then be presented with a page telling you the certificate has been created and given the opportunity to download four items as shown below.
+5. On the left select **Security Certificates**, then click **Create a certificate** and then Click **Create certificate.** You will then be presented with a page telling you the certificate has been created and given the opportunity to download four items as shown below.
 Continue below this picture for download instructions.

     ![](images/image3.png "image")